mukundsolanki/chitti1.0/README.md

 1 - Fork this repository, making your forked repository private to protect your openAI and Telegram Keys.

-2 - Edit the file 'harshitethic.py' and replace the keys with the ones you had copied.
+2 - Edit the file 'bot_by_mukund' and replace the keys with the ones you had copied.

 3 - Register or login into your Heroku account.